Rising Tides

 Where the Waves Take Us: Art, Identity, and the Sea

-This public series, organized by Green College writer in residence Clara Kumagai, will be a multidisciplinary exploration of creativity and the ocean, and of the relationship between humans and the natural world.
+This public series, organized by Green College writer in residence Clara Kumagai, is a multidisciplinary exploration of creativity and the ocean, and of the relationship between humans and the natural world.

 September 24, 2025